North Middleton Township, Pennsylvania: Geography

 The township is in north-central Cumberland County, bordered by Perry County to the north and the borough of Carlisle, the Cumberland County seat, to the south.
 The Perry County line follows the crest of Blue Mountain.
 Conodoguinet Creek, a tributary of the Susquehanna River, crosses the southern part of the township just north of Carlisle, making several large bends.
 The Pennsylvania Turnpike (Interstate 76) crosses the township between the creek and Carlisle, with the closest access being in Middlesex Township to the east.

-Half of the Carlisle Fairgrounds and most of the Carlisle Barracks, containing the U.S. Army War College, are located in the township adjacent to Carlisle borough.
+Half of the Carlisle Fairgrounds and much of the Carlisle Barracks, containing the U.S. Army War College, are located in the township adjacent to Carlisle borough.
+A portion of the Carlisle Indian Industrial School National Historic Landmark is in the township.

 According to the United States Census Bureau, the township has a total area of 60.9 sqkm, of which 60.1 sqkm is land and 0.9 sqkm, or 1.43%, is water.

-Unincorporated communities in North Middleton Township:
+unincorporated communities in North Middleton Township: